hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 https://github.com/red/red/issues/4355

 [10:26:39](#Zrcx8G0-__b4WHYL0bGAV-WT8ydV2zV8Qt95hYwTIvI) <luce80>:
-Ì†ΩÌ∏ü .
+üòü .
 It not only "hurts user experience", it gives wrong results if the algorithm is based on that.
 Let's hope for a fix.

 [17:27:14](#s-qIxGMj_F7s9PEVX_w906f3Sj-pFTpWU0hRzCTT294) <greggirwin (Gregg Irwin)>:
 That's an old and painful bug, to be sure.